-The Golden Isles – Explorers in search of gold
+The Golden Isles - Explorers in search of gold found something far more precious.

 Spanish explorers arrived here in search of gold more than 400 years ago, but it is the natural beauty of the area that inspired the “Golden Isles” moniker.

 Midway between Savannah, Georgia and Jacksonville, Florida lies the mainland city of Brunswick, Georgia and four barrier islands: St. Simons Island, Sea Island, Little St. Simons Island and Jekyll Island.
+Learn more about why these beautiful barrier islands are called the Golden Isles

 Frederica is located on the island of St. Simons.
-Just 35 minutes from Interstate I-95, this island, with its natural beauty and an understated elegance, is a true treasure that combines a very real sense of privacy and intimacy with easy access by land, air and sea.
+Just 35 minutes from Interstate I-95.
+This island, with its natural beauty and an understated elegance, is a true treasure that combines a very real sense of privacy and intimacy with easy access by land, air and sea.

 Location Facts: